 The Roofing Contractors Association of British Columbia and Steetz develop partnership to provide world class tools, education and training to the next generation of Architectural Sheet Metal craftsmen.

-Steetz attended the grand opening of RCABC’s Architectural Sheet Metal Training Centre in 2010 to provide tools, guidance and training to the students looking to further their understanding of traditional architectural sheet metal techniques required to complete projects like the ones here.
+Steetz attended the grand opening of RCABC’s Architectural Sheet Metal Training Centre in 2010 to provide tools, guidance and training to the students looking to further their understanding of traditional architectural sheet metal techniques and architectural sheet metal fabrication skills required to complete projects like the ones here.

 It was as a memorable event – complete with a catered lunch, photographers, speeches by local VIPs; and attended by the who’s- who of Canada’s roofing industry.
+Students were excited to learn more about architectural sheet metal jobs.
 But, as with most such occasions, there were important people behind the scenes who didn’t “make the headlines.”
 Architectural sheet metal instructor Connor Hofler, who developed the RCABC version of the program, did not get up to the podium.
 Instead he spoke privately but enthusiastically about the people who supplied the top- quality shop equipment.

 RCABC EVP Brian Hofler contacted Peter and Dagmar Steetz, the owners of Steetz, who were enthusiastic to help in any way they could and eager to meet the people who spoke of a new Architectural Sheet Metal program that would train apprentices in modern technologies, while honouring traditional techniques.
 Peter Steetz arranged to visit the RCABC Training Facility, driving with his family from Alberta on his own accord, and demonstrated tools and seaming techniques for the architectural sheet metal Level 2 apprentices.
 Steetz “captured their attention with his skill and charisma”, says Connor, and after a meeting with Brian it was agreed that Steetz would act as RCABC’s broker in all of its sheet metal tool and machinery needs.
 The Steetz’s normally offer a discount for schools, but they even surpassed Connor’s expectations.
 Working diligently and explaining RCABC’s cause to various companies across Europe, Peter and Dagmar managed to get educational discounts on all of the sheet metal tools and equipment RCABC purchased through them – a testament to their good nature and work ethic.
 Furthermore, says Connor, “the Steetz’s even came out and helped set up all of the machinery they helped RCABC acquire without being asked to.”
 Their willingness to go that extra mile has forged a solid relationship between Steetz and the RCABC.